Cherry Valley Elementary Handbook

 Vision: Students at Cherry Valley Elementary will learn and grow to their highest potential in a safe, cooperative and productive learning environment.

-Welcome to Cherry Valley Elementary School for the 2022-2023 School Year!
+Welcome to Cherry Valley Elementary School!

 Cherry Valley Elementary School extends a sincere welcome to all families.
 You and the entire Cherry Valley Staff share a mutual interest in your child’s educational experience.
 You are encouraged to share in this very special partnership by volunteering in the school, getting to know your child’s teacher, joining the Cherry Valley PTA, and becoming familiar with the school’s staff and programs.